wuzixiao/GeekHunters/README.md

 You are free to use any technology and frameworks you need - Console Application / Desktop / Web.
 However, if you decide to go with third party package manager or dev tool - don't forget to mention them in the README.md of your fork.

+Good luck!

-And unit tests!
+P.S: And unit tests!
 We love unit tests!

-Good luck!